 Automatically running applications at Windows 10 startup are the most common reason for the slower operation.

 23) Some Apps that can be run Automatically, Consume resources & Slow Down the PC

-- Printer and scanner programs – almost everyone who has a printer, scanner or MFP automatically downloads various (2-4) programs from their manufacturer.
+- Printer and scanner programs – almost everyone with a printer, scanner or MFP automatically downloads various (2-4) programs from their manufacturer.
 Thus, by and large, nobody uses them (the programs), and you can print/scan without them – in your standard office and graphics apps.

 - Download apps, torrent clients – if you are not busy constantly downloading any files from the Internet, there is no need to keep uTorrent, MediaGet or something similar on autorun.
-If needed (when downloading a file that should be opened through an appropriate app), they will start themselves.
-At the same time, constantly running and sharing torrent client, especially on a laptop with a regular HDD, can lead to really noticeable system lags.
+They will start themselves if needed (when downloading a file that should be opened through an appropriate app).
+At the same time, constantly running and sharing torrent clients, especially on a laptop with a regular HDD, can lead to noticeable system lags.

 - Cloud storage that you don’t use.
 Windows 10 runs OneDrive by default.
-If you don’t use it, you don’t need it to autoload.
+You don’t need it to autoload if you don’t use it.

-- Unknown programs – you may find that you have a significant number of programs in your autoload list that you know nothing about and have never used before.
-These may be programs from a laptop or computer manufacturer, or maybe some hidden software.
+- Unknown programs – you may find that you have many programs in your autoload list that you know nothing about and have never used before.
+These may be programs from a laptop or computer manufacturer or some hidden software.
 Search the Internet for apps by their names – it is very likely that they will not be required to autorun.

 24) Slow Interface in Windows 10

 According to ItRate.co, with the latest Windows 10 updates, some PCs and laptops have been experiencing interface lags.
-In some cases, the problem is caused by CFG (Control Flow Guard) feature which stops certain kinds of exploits from working and increases the difficulty in exploiting a PC.
+In some cases, the problem is caused by the CFG (Control Flow Guard) feature, which stops certain kinds of exploits from working and increases the difficulty of exploiting a PC.

 The threat, though, is not too frequent, and if getting rid of lags is more important than providing additional security features, you can disable CFG.